A11Y in Rails: Automated Linting with AccessLint🎉

 AccessLint brings automated web accessibility testing into your development workflow.
 When a pull request is opened, AccessLint reviews the changes and comments with any new accessibility issues, giving you quick, timely, and targeted feedback, before code goes live.

 We will be creating a demo app to showcase how to utilize AccessLint on your projects.
-The completed code can be found here if you’d like to just look over that.
+The completed code can be found [here.]

 Let’s create a new Rails app and